 Many resolutions fail even before they begin due to a lack of accountability.
 A SMART goal is the first step, but having someone to share the journey with is one of the best ways to be sure you stick with your plan.

 Find someone you can trust and who will ask you tough questions about your progress.
-One possibility would be to find someone with the same resolution and work together to accomplish it during 2021.
+One possibility would be to find someone with the same resolution and work together to accomplish it.
 Bringing someone alongside you as you work toward your goal will provide support, encouragement, and motivation to stick with it.

 3. Pick a Variety of Activities

-January is “Walk your pet month,” double down on your daily activity with daily walks or runs with Fido!
+January is “Walk your pet month,” double down on your daily activity with daily walks or runs with your pooch!
 Pick a few activities that you will enjoy.
 Participating in a variety of activities is essential for many individuals to prevent a monotonous workout routine.

 4. Schedule Your Workouts